 In accordance with the accounting standards, an entity has the option first to assess qualitative factors to determine whether events and circumstances indicate that it is more likely than not that goodwill is impaired.
 If after such assessment an entity concludes that the asset is not impaired, then the entity is not required to take further action.
 However, if an entity concludes otherwise, then it is required to determine the fair value of the asset using a quantitative impairment test, and if impaired, the associated assets must be written down to fair value.
-There were no impairment charges related to goodwill for the fiscal years 2024, 2023, and 2022.
+There were no impairment charges related to goodwill for the fiscal years 2025, 2024, and 2023.

 Item 7A.
-OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-The costs of the Company's products are subject to inflationary pressures and commodity price fluctuations.
-The Company has generally been able, over time, to recover the effects of inflation and commodity price fluctuations through sales price increases although there may be a lag in the recovery.
+The costs of the Company's products are subject to inflationary pressures, commodity price fluctuations, and changing tariffs on imports.
+The Company has generally been able, over time, to recover these effects through sales price increases although there may be a lag in the recovery.

 The A&R Credit Agreement includes a variable interest rate component.
 As a result, we are subject to interest rate risk with respect to such floating-rate debt.
-A 100 basis point increase in the variable interest rate component of our borrowings as of April 30, 2024 would increase our annual interest expense by approximately \$1.7 million.
-See Note F - Loans Payable and Long-Term Debt Financial Instruments for further discussion.
+A 100 basis point increase in the variable interest rate component of our borrowings as of April 30, 2025 would increase our annual interest expense by approximately \$1.7 million.
+See Note E - Loans Payable and Long-Term Debt for further discussion.

 In May 2021, we entered into interest rate swaps to hedge approximately \$200 million of our variable interest rate debt.
-See Note J - Derivative Financial Instruments for further discussion.
+In April 2025, we entered into interest rate swaps to hedge approximately \$200 million in year one and \$150 million in year two of our variable interest rate debt.
+See Note I - Derivative Financial Instruments for further discussion.

 The Company enters into foreign exchange forward contracts principally to offset currency fluctuations in transactions denominated in certain foreign currencies, thereby limiting our exposure to risk that would otherwise result from changes in exchange rates.
 The periods of the foreign exchange forward contracts correspond to the periods of the transactions denominated in foreign currencies.
+See Note I - Derivative Financial Instruments for further discussion.